-The Fall 2016 issue of the Concordia Historical Institute Quarterly (Vol. 89, no.3) arrives fast on the heels of CHIQ v.89, no.2!
+The Fall 2017 issue of the Concordia Historical Institute Quarterly (Vol. 90, no.3) has arrived and is devoted to articles and book reviews centered on the 500th anniversary of the Reformation.

 The Quarterly is sent to all members of the Institute.
 It is available as a subscription only without membership for $40.00 per year.
 Single copies are $10.00 for issues published during the past three years and $4.00 for earlier issues.
 Shipping and handling are extra for back issues.